Integration settings

 BCC Email for Counterparty Verification

-Add an email address (typically your compliance team’s) to receive BCC copies of verification emails sent when you initiate outgoing transactions to VASPs that are not reachable via a supported protocol.
+Add an email address (typically your compliance team) to be "blind copied" on Travel Rule emails sent when you initiate outgoing transactions to VASPs that are not reachable via a supported protocol.

 This helps you maintain a record of outreach attempts, which may be required by regulators in some jurisdictions.